-The seller should also be prohibited from soliciting the buyer’s customers and employees.
-This can happen in subtle ways so the agreement needs to be carefully drafted to encompass both direct and indirect action of this sort.
+The buyer will also want the seller to be prohibited from soliciting existing customers and employees.
+This can happen in subtle ways so closing documents need to be carefully drafted to encompass both direct and indirect action of this sort.

 Get a Good Business Attorney

 Buyers and sellers seeking to avoid legal fees may use some sort of contract off the Internet, not even knowing if it is valid in Texas.
 This is a bad strategy.
 It may result in the unpleasant discovery that litigation costs far exceed the expense of having properly documented the transaction in the first place.

 Both buyer and seller should get an experienced business transactions lawyer and listen to his or her advice.
 Clients may be driven by emotions—the desperate desire to get rid of a business or an irrational determination to acquire one.
 Since the lawyer does not usually receive a commission, he or she has may be one of the few participants in the process offering objective advice.

 Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 While we respect your confidentiality, no attorney-client relationship is created by the offering of this article.
 This firm does not represent you unless and until it is retained and expressly agrees in writing to do so.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.